m-elbably/rest-boilerplate/README.md

-Reset API base template (Boilerplate) that can be used as a service, monolith or gateway.
+Rest API base template (Boilerplate) that can be used as a service, monolith or gateway.

 #### Features